The motivic anabelian geometry of local heights on abelian varieties: Introduction

-For instance, when $F=\Q$, Kim's non-abelian Chabauty method \cite{minhyong:selmer} aims to constrain the locus of $Y(\Q)\subseteq Y(\Q_p)$ by finding functions on the local non-abelian cohomology $\H^1(G_{\Q_p},U_n(\Q_p))$---or more accurately on a subset $\H^1_g(G_{\Q_p},U_n(\Q_p))$ cut out by local Selmer conditions---which vanish on the global cohomology.
+For instance, when $F=\Q$ and $Y$ is projective with good reduction at $p$, Kim's non-abelian Chabauty method \cite{minhyong:selmer} aims to constrain the locus of $Y(\Q)\subseteq Y(\Q_p)$ by finding functions on the local non-abelian cohomology $\H^1(G_{\Q_p},U_n(\Q_p))$ -- or more accurately on a subset $\H^1_f(G_{\Q_p},U_n(\Q_p))$ cut out by local Selmer conditions -- which vanish on the image of the global cohomology.
+Here $U_n$ denotes the maximal $n$-step unipotent quotient of $U$, which is finite dimensional.
 When $n>>0$, any one of various well-known conjectures (Bloch--Kato, Fontaine--Mazur, Janssen) implies the existence of such functions, providing a conditional anabelian proof of the Siegel--Faltings theorem on the finiteness of the set of $S$-integral points of $Y$.
-This proof can be even made unconditional in many cases: when $Y=\P^1_\Q\setminus\{0,1,\infty\}$ \cite{minhyong:siegel}; when $Y$ is a once-punctured CM elliptic curve \cite{minhyong:cm}; when $Y$ is a complete hyperbolic curve whose Jacobian has CM \cite{minhyong-coates}; or more recently when $Y$ is any complete hyperbolic curve which is a solvable cover of $\P^1_\Q$ \cite{ellenberg-hast}.
+This proof can be even made unconditional in many cases: when $Y=\P^1_\Q\setminus\{0,1,\infty\}$ \cite{minhyong:siegel}; when $Y$ is a once-punctured CM elliptic curve \cite{minhyong:cm}; when $Y$ is a complete hyperbolic curve whose Jacobian has CM \cite{minhyong-coates}; or when $Y$ is any complete hyperbolic curve which is a solvable cover of $\P^1_\Q$ \cite{ellenberg-hast}.

-At the other end of the spectrum, an explicit study of $\H^1_g(G_{\Q_p},U_n(\Q_p))$ for $n$ small leads to explicit methods for constraining the locus of $Y(\Q)\subseteq Y(\Q_p)$, and in practice often completely computing it.
+At the other end of the spectrum, an explicit study of $\H^1_f(G_{\Q_p},U_n(\Q_p))$ for $n$ small leads to explicit methods for constraining the locus of $Y(\Q)\subseteq Y(\Q_p)$, and in practice often completely computing it.
 For instance, when $n=1$ and $Y$ is proper, the Chabauty--Kim method recovers Coleman's explicit Chabauty method \cite{coleman}.
-The fundamental group $U_1(\Q_p)=V_pJ$ is the $\Q_p$-linear Tate module of the Jacobian $J$ of $Y$, $\H^1_g(G_{\Q_p},V_pJ)\cong\Lie(J_{\Q_p})$ is the Lie algebra of $J$, and the linear functions on $\Lie(J_{\Q_p})$ produced by Chabauty--Coleman agree with those produced by Chabauty--Kim.
+The fundamental group $U_1(\Q_p)=V_pJ$ is the $\Q_p$-linear Tate module of the Jacobian $J$ of $Y$, $\H^1_f(G_{\Q_p},V_pJ)\cong\Lie(J_{\Q_p})$ is the Lie algebra of $J$, and the linear functions on $\Lie(J_{\Q_p})$ produced by Chabauty--Coleman agree with those produced by Chabauty--Kim.

 When $n=2$, the constraints on $Y(\Q)\subseteq Y(\Q_p)$ produced by non-abelian Chabauty involve finer arithmetic invariants.
 A detailed study of this case was made in \cite{balakrishnan-dogra_1,balakrishnan-dogra_2}; among other results, it is shown in \cite{balakrishnan-dogra_1} that when $\rk(J(\Q))=\dim_\Q(J)$, the constraints produced by non-abelian Chabauty involve not only quadratic functions on $\Lie(J_{\Q_p})$, but also the local component of the $p$-adic height function in the sense of Nekov\'a\u r \cite{nekovar}.
 This raises the rather tantalising prospect that the constraints produced by non-abelian Chabauty for $n>2$ should involve quantities that play the role of higher $p$-adic height functions.